m0lentum/molentum.github.io/_drafts/starframe-1-architecture.md

 `AnyMap`s are cool and all, but they limit the compile-time checks you can do for things you put inside them.
 What if I let the user define their own structs with the tables they want?
-This way we could make better use of Rust's type system and, more importantly, borrow checker to hand out references instead of locking things at runtime.
+This way I could make better use of Rust's type system and, more importantly, borrow checker to hand out references instead of locking things at runtime.
 However, the central `Space` was still necessary, and if possible, I'd still like to force every table to be connected to it somehow.